Beautifeye/sparkd-tennis/README.md

 3. map of the history of the match seen from above

 ### Output json - example
-For each frame you the position of the ball and of the playes both in pixels and meters terms considering the middle-left point of the court as origin of our reference system.
+For each frame you the position of the ball and of the playes both in pixels and meters terms considering the middle-left point of the court as origin of our reference system (read point in the image below).
 Like in the example bleow:
 ```json
 {
    "0":{